-- The mission of New England Institute of Technology (NEIT) is to provide specialized Associate's and Bachelor's Degree programs which prepare students for careers in technology.
-Through the combination of technical courses and an integrated liberal arts core, the programs emphasize the relevance of continuous learning to personal and professional growth.
+- The mission of New England Institute of Technology (NEIT) is to provide Associate's, Bachelor's, and Graduate, degree programs which prepare students for professional and technical careers.
+Through the combination of professional and technical courses and an integrated liberal arts core, academic programs emphasize the relevance of continuous learning to personal and professional growth.
 Upon successful completion, graduates are prepared to enter the workforce or to continue their education.
-As an extension of the primary mission, NEIT offers the opportunity to pursue technological studies to satisfy personal interests.
+As an extension of the primary mission, NEIT offers the opportunity to pursue professional and technological studies to satisfy personal interests.
 As an institution primarily devoted to teaching, NEIT provides opportunities for students from diverse educational backgrounds and with varying levels of ability to study in a variety of technological fields.

-- The teacher population of 200 teachers has stayed relatively flat over five years.
+The teacher population of 314 teachers has grown by 56% over five years.

 |New England Institute of Technology||(RI) Community College Avg.|